HolmesLab/holmeslab/docs/Admin/hiring-timeline.md

     2. Or Direct Deposited
 2. Enroll in healthcare/benefits
 3. Optional tax savings plans, investment plans, pension plans.
+4. Add your personal cards to Concur if you'll do anything which will require reimbursement: [Adding Your Card to Concur](https://holmeslab.github.io/holmeslab/docs/Admin/add-card-to-concur).
+(Such as, travel, some subject payments, etc)

 ![image.png](Hiring and Onboarding Timeline 1e6cf00eb93680019c92f9cbcfb5e49c/image 1.png)